How to Check if an Array Includes an Object in JavaScript?

 Explanation: In this example, you are using the findIndex() method to find the existence and index of the object.
 If no object matches, then it returns -1.
 As in the example, findIndex(item => item.id === 1) basically checks for the object having id: 1, and the object found at index 0.

-Method 4: Using Lodash Library
+Method 4: Deep Comparison Using Lodash isEqual()

 Lodash is a powerful library in JavaScript that is used for various purposes.
 It is also good for a clean and readable deep comparison (Comparing nested objects), especially when paired with the .isEqual() method.
+It checks for deep equality and helps you to compare object values in a JavaScript array, even with nested structures.

 Example: